haampie/shpack/tcc_cc.md

 # The C-compiler to compile the Tiny C Compiler

-This C-compiler presumes that the input is correct.
+This C-compiler with build-in C-preprocessor presumes that the input is correct.
 It only reports warning or errors when an internal limit is being exceeded, such as the maximum length of a token, or when parsing cannot proceed.

 A list of limitations:
 - No support for floats.